PatrickImperato/aireliabilitydebrief/README.md

 This repository demonstrates a reliability first architecture for AI assisted training debrief generation inside secure simulator environments.

-The purpose is not to build a large model system.
-The purpose is to show how AI outputs can be made traceable, constrained, and auditable in environments where correctness matters.
+The goal is not to build a large model system.
+The goal is to demonstrate how AI outputs can be made **traceable, constrained, and auditable** in environments where correctness matters.

 The repository includes